 Data Security Threats Grab Attention of Federal Government

 The federal government, the Department of Homeland Security, in particular, is taking particular interest in small business cyber security.
 HR 5064, Improving Small Business Security Act of 2016 proposes to give training to small business and to begin looking at ways to normalize security throughout the nation.
-While large corporations often have the funding and the infrastructure to secure their operations on a large-scale, small business don’t always have the same resources.
+While large corporations often have the funding and the infrastructure to secure their operations on a large-scale, small businesses don’t always have the same resources.
 And yet, what happens on the lowest level ultimately affects us all.
-After all, that is where the hackers look and all too often that is how the hackers get in.
+After all, that is where the hackers look, and all too often that is how the hackers get in.

 Defense, Detection, and Mitigation

 While we are waiting for a more robust data security system to evolve on a national level, there are steps you can – and should – take now to make your data more secure.
 Remember, all data security involves three basic steps: defense, detection, and mitigation.

 Defense – stop the attackers before they get to your data.
 In the Target example that would mean not allowing hackers to get your log in credentials.
 Have firewalls in place to prevent unwanted intrusion.
 Lock down your ports.
 Don’t write your passwords on sticky notes attached to your monitor.

 Detection – when hackers breach, make sure you know right away.
 Track, log, and report all unusual activity.
 If someone tries to log into your system fifty times in under a second or starts downloading all your client’s data for no clear reason, you want to know.

 Mitigation – this last step will rely in large part on how well you’ve performed the earlier ones.
 Early detection is key.
 Once you know someone has hacked your system, mitigate the damages.
 Stop the attack.
 Switch over to your back up servers.
 Do what you need to do, quickly and securely.